 This increase in complexity and in the amount of data that must be incorporated throughout the development process drives the need for companies to find a stronger way to manage requirements.
 Our product team thinks of requirements as the “steel thread” that ties together all the data throughout the product or application lifecycle.

 As the Engineering.com report also noted, heavily regulated industries like medical devices, automotive, and aerospace and defense are more likely to depend on dedicated requirements tools.
-For less heavily regulated industries, Jastram notes, investing in requirements management may seem prohibitive, especially if teams don’t understand the value they can realize by transitioning away from a documents-based approach.
+For less heavily regulated industries, Jastram notes, investing in requirements management may seem prohibitive, especially if teams don’t understand the value they can realize by transitioning away from a document-based approach.

 Instead of emailing versioned documents back and forth, less regulated industries can derive huge value from using a requirements management platform to support their product development processes.
 These tools enable more efficient communication between users and stakeholders, streamline the review process, speed time-to-market and establish traceability to ensure you’re building the product you set out to build.